 Anyone who purchases hygiene products like tampons and pads knows they can take up a significant portion of your monthly budget.
 The store-bought brands also often contain toxins from cotton fertilizers and dyes.
 LOLA delivers toxin-free cotton alternatives so you have all the monthly products you need.
 Compared to other subscription boxes, this investment saves money and protects your health.

 9. VINEBOX (21+)

-Sorry everyone else, this box is just for 21+ college students.
+Sorry, everybody else—this box is just for students who are 21 and older.
 Subscription boxes should give students a way to kick back and relax after a long week of studying.
 VINEBOX delivers wine by the glass, making it the perfect subscription for young adults who want to find their new favorite drink without buying expensive bottles.
 Try hand-selected blends delivered in sleek glass tubes and never worry about wasting a bottle by forgetting it in the back of your fridge.

 Now that you’ve learned about the best subscription boxes for students, consider which services would make your life more fun or easier.
 Whether you get books, snacks, or self-care products delivered to your dorm room or home, you’ll have a better day-to-day life because the latest subscription services that fit your tastes will brighten your day.

-Find more fun articles offering advice to high school and college students alike in our Student Life section.
+Find more fun articles with advice for high school and college students alike in our Student Life section.